gard-projects/machine-learning/ShallowLearning/SVM/README.md

 🟥 **Case 3: Exactly on the decision boundary**
 If $y_{i}\left(w \cdot x - b \right) = 0$ the point lies exactly on the decision boundary.

+## The Dual Problem
+In optimization theory, there exists a corresponding problem to the primal problem known as the **dual problem**.
+Solving the dual problem can offer different computational or theoretical advantages, and in some cases, it might be less computationally intensive.
+A part of our implementation focuses on the dual problem because it allows us to employ the kernel trick.
+This approach is particularly beneficial in scenarios like support vector machines, where it enables the handling of high-dimensional feature spaces more efficiently.
+The dual problem for primal problem specified above is given as:

 The expression above does to things, \
 (1) It maximizes the margin through minimizing `w` \